-Hilary Mantel, author of “Wolf Hall” Tudor saga, dies at 70
+Hilary Mantel, author of ‘Wolf Hall’ Tudor saga, dies at 70

 “Her beloved works are considered modern classics.
 She will be greatly missed,” it said in a statement.

+Author J.K.
+Rowling tweeted: “We’ve lost a genius.”
+Scottish First Minister Nicola Sturgeon said it is “impossible to overstate the significance of the literary legacy Hilary Mantel leaves behind.”

-Mantel won the prestigious Booker Prize twice, for “Wolf Hall” in 2009 and its sequel “Bring Up the Bodies” in 2012.
+Mantel won the prestigious Booker Prize for fiction twice, for “Wolf Hall” in 2009 and its sequel “Bring Up the Bodies” in 2012.
 Both were adapted for the stage and television.

 The trilogy’s final instalment, “The Mirror and the Light,” was published in 2020.